rewbs/stable-diffusion-loopback-color-correction-script/README.md

 ## Examples

-All examples below were generated with this script, then converted to video with a color histogram using ffmpeg (see ).
+All examples below were generated with this script, then converted to video with a color histogram using ffmpeg (see [dir2vid.sh](https://github.com/rewbs/stable-diffusion-loopback-color-correction-script/blob/master/manual_tests/dirs2vid.sh) for specifics).
+The videos were combined into a grid [following this approach, also with ffmpeg](https://ottverse.com/stack-videos-horizontally-vertically-grid-with-ffmpeg/).

 ### Natural skin tones from a green init image